Vráž (Beroun District)

 Vráž is a municipality and village in Beroun District in the Central Bohemian Region of the Czech Republic.
-It has about 1,200 inhabitants.
+It has about 1,300 inhabitants.

+Etymology

+The origin of the name Vráž is unsure and several hypotheses have emerged.
+The most likely interpretation is that the name was derived from the Slavic word ovrag, meaning 'depression', 'gorge'.

 Geography

 Vráž is located about 4 km northeast of Beroun and 17 km southwest of Prague.
-It lies mostly in the Hořovice Uplands, the southern part of the municipal territory extends into the Křivoklát Highlands.
+It lies mostly in the Hořovice Uplands, only the southern part of the municipal territory extends into the Křivoklát Highlands.
 The highest point is at 435 m above sea level.

 History

 The first written mention of Vráž is from 1320.
 From 1357 at the latest, the village was part of the Karlštejn estate and shared its owners and destiny.
 In 1421, Vráž suffered from the Hussite Wars.
-In 1639, during the Thirty Years' War, Vráž was burned down by the Swedish army and only few inhabiants remained, but the village recovered.
+In 1639, during the Thirty Years' War, Vráž was burned down by the Swedish army and only few inhabitants remained, but the village recovered.

+Demographics

 Transport

 The D5 motorway from Prague to Plzeň passes through the municipality.

 Sights

-The landmark of Vráž is the Church of Saint Bartholomew.
+The main landmark of Vráž is the Church of Saint Bartholomew.
 It is a Gothic church from the first half of the 14th century, modified in 1909–1910.